Chart Color Schemes

 Westmeadows lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for Westmeadows and new addresses validated by AreaSearch, as of November 2025, the suburb's estimated population is around 6,727.
-This reflects an increase of 225 people since the 2021 Census, which reported a population of 6,502.
-The change is inferred from the resident population of 6,695, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 63 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,389 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration contributing approximately 83.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Westmeadows statistical area (Lv2) is around 6,854.
+This reflects an increase of 352 people since the 2021 Census, which reported a population of 6,502.
+The change is inferred from AreaSearch's estimation of the resident population at 6,820 in June 2024, based on the latest ERP data release by the ABS, and an additional 63 validated new addresses since the Census date.
+This results in a density ratio of 1,416 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 83.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, a significant population increase is forecast for Westmeadows, with an expected growth of 2,250 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 31.4% over the 17 years.
+Considering these projections, a significant population increase is forecast for the Westmeadows (SA2) by 2041.
+The area is expected to grow by 2,251 persons over this period, reflecting an increase of 29.0% in total population.

 Frequently Asked Questions - Population